mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

 ## Q2.
 XGBoost model

-We repeat the exercise with a XGBoost model, using the class `XGBClassifier()` from the package `xgboost`.
+We repeat the exercise with an XGBoost model, from the class `XGBClassifier()` of the package `xgboost`.
 We use the same arguments as in the preceding section, leaving the learning rate at the default value.

 ```
 In [8]: from xgboost import XGBClassifier